mbeddr/mps-platform-docs/src/doc/docs/mps_internal/editor_development.md

 ### UpdateSession

 As the name already implies, the class updates the editor.
 It registers dependencies between nodes, registers big cells, update child cells and can return attributed cells.
 It also gives access to the EditorCellFactory through *getCellFactory()*.
-It be accessed through
+It can accessed through
 *Updater.getCurrentUpdateSession*.
 Read the [JavaDoc](https://github.com/JetBrains/MPS/blob/master/editor/editor-api/source/jetbrains/mps/openapi/editor/update/UpdateSession.java) to understand
 how dependencies in the editor work.